krzysztof-trzepla/bp_tree/README.md

 ### API

-In order to create a B+ tree a `new` function from a `bp_tree` module should be called.
-Overloaded `new/1` function accepts following options:
+In order to create a B+ tree a `init` function from a `bp_tree` module should be called.
+Overloaded `init/1` function accepts following options:
 * `order` - each node of a tree will hold up to 2 * `order` keys and 2 * `order` + 1 values (default: `50`),
 * `store_module` - the name of a tree store backend module